 Now next time your partner tells you what to do and you were just about to do it…look at them, smile and say “Great Minds Think Alike!”

 You get to let them know you had it on your radar, you’re on top of it and they can RELAX and forget about it – you’ve got this and them!

 When Raj and I did it the old way, we would both end up upset.
 Often into a downward spiral of tension and testiness.

 Now when Raj says “Great minds think alike,” I can soften and say…“Sorry if I’m a bit anxious about it getting done.
 Thanks for being on top of it.”

 This is just one SMALL shift that made a BIG difference in how we relate with each other on a day-to-day basis.

-Your Allies in Aiming for Awesome,
+Your Ally in Aiming for Awesome,

 Plus be first for top tips, tools and techniques for